UNICEF Rights Respecting School

 We are now a 'Rights Aware' school!

-In September 2021 we shall begin our challenge to achieve Gold – Rights Respecting.
-We will be learning about Duty Bearers and Rights Holders.
+In September 2021 we began our challenge to achieve Gold – Rights Respecting.
+We are learning about Duty Bearers and Rights Holders in the form of class charters.